-- a.
-The most common perception is that of habitat loss due to deforestation.
+a.
+Net habitat depletion such as by deforestation: The most common perception is that of habitat loss due to deforestation.
 By this hypothesis wild animals are deprived of the prime habitat they prefer to inhabit.
-Only because of unavailability or fragmentation of the preferred habitat they are compelled to move out.
+Only because of unavailability of the preferred habitat they are compelled to move out.
 This hypothesis is mainly propagated by the wild life enthusiasts and appears to be uncritically accepted by most wildlife researchers as well.
-Although there are no serious research publications supporting this hypothesis, it is often reiterated rhetorically in popular literature propagated by wild life researchers and organizations (for example IUCN 2022).
-Before being propagated as the cause of human wildlife conflict, it needs to be tested in comparison with alternative hypotheses. - b.
+Although there are no serious research publications supporting this hypothesis, it is often reiterated rhetorically in popular literature propagated by wild life researchers and organizations (for example IUCN 2022, WWF 2024, IFAW 2024).
+Before being propagated as the cause of human wildlife conflict, it needs to be tested in comparison with alternative hypotheses.
+Habitat loss can be contiguous or in fragments.
+The two types have different consequences on the interactive border.
+Fragmentation typically leads to much greater interactive boundaries.

+- b.
+Hurdles in movement, connectivity between habitat patches in heterogeneous landscapes: Local migration over variable distances is a normal pattern of behaviour of many species, particularly large herbivores.
+When the landscape is heterogeneous and mixed with human habitation, animals need to move through agricultural areas and may lead to crop destruction to a variable extent.
+Although the interaction between connectivity and conflict is extensively discussed (Goswami and Vasudev 2017, Vasudev et al 2023), the causality in the complex interplay is not yet investigated. - c.
 Habitat loss due to conservation norms: In our own experience, this possibility was expressed by many individuals from the local communities affected by the conflict.
-It is thought that because of the policy of complete ban on cutting, extraction and collection from protected areas open patches, grasslands and secondary forests are getting increasingly replaced by tall tree canopy forests.
+It is thought that because of the policy of complete ban on tree felling, extraction and collection from protected areas open patches, grasslands and secondary forests are getting increasingly replaced by tall tree canopy forests.
 Secondary forests and forest grassland mosaics offer greater feeding opportunities to herbivores (Joshi et al 2018).
-Local communities think that since the complete ban on forestry operations, canopy forests are taking over the open patches making the habitat less favorable for herbivores.

-- c.
-Invasive species are rapidly replacing local palatable species leading to change in land use by herbivores (Rozen-Rechels 2017) that may lead to raiding crops (Krivek et al 2020). - d.
-Water availability in certain seasons is perceived to be a main cause why animals move to the vicinity of human settlement, where water is more likely to be available throughout the year.
-Once they move close to human habitation for water, they also consume the food sources available in the vicinity. - e.
-Seasonal pinch period: Forests in India are highly seasonal and there are periods in the seasonal cycle where forage in the wild is almost depleted.
+Local communities think that since the complete ban on forestry operations, canopy forests are taking over the open patches making the habitat less favorable for herbivores. - d.
+Invasive species: In some areas invasive species are rapidly replacing local palatable species leading to change in land use by herbivores (Rozen-Rechels 2017) that may lead to raiding crops (Krivek et al 2020). - e.
+Pinch periods: Water availability in certain seasons is perceived to be a main cause why animals move to the vicinity of human settlement, where water is more likely to be available throughout the year.
+Once they move close to human habitation for water, they inevitably feed on and damage locally available sources.
+Apart from water seasonal pinch for many other resources is possible.
+Forests in India are highly seasonal and there are periods in the seasonal cycle where forage in the wild is largely depleted.
 If crops are standing during this pinch period, animals are attracted to it as the only source of food during the pinch period.

-Hypothesis 2: As profound success of the conservation strategies the populations of many wild species have increased substantially during recent decades.
-Expanding the range and migrating out are natural instinctive responses to overcrowding.
+Hypothesis 2: Population growth: As profound success of the conservation strategies the populations of many wild species have increased substantially during recent decades.
+Expanding the range and dispersing are natural instinctive responses to overcrowding.
 So the phenomenon of animals moving out from protected areas is an inevitable effect of increasing populations (Matthysen 2005).